+The Alcohol Act - Support

+Krogarnas kursmaterial

-The Alcohol Act - Support Krogarnas kursmaterial This document will help you understand the Alcohol Act by giving you an understanding of the terms and concepts used.
+This document will help you understand the Alcohol Act by giving you an understanding of the terms and concepts used.
 The definitions are taken from the Alcohol Act and its notes.

 If you learn to understand these terms and concepts you will have much of the knowledge that is required to pass the local authority's alcohol knowledge test.

 Alcohol policy

 The objective of Sweden's alcohol policy

 The objective is to promote public health by reducing the harmful medical and social consequences of alcohol.
 The objective will be attained by means of measures to counteract dangerous drinking habits and that contribute to lower overall alcohol consumption.
-Limiting the harmful effects of alcohol may for example involve overconsumption of alcohol and counteract early-onset drinking.
+Limiting the harmful effects of alcohol may for example involve over-consumption of alcohol and counteract early-onset drinking.

 Alcohol policy instruments

 One of the most important and fundamental policy instruments to attain the objectives of the alcohol policy is restrictive legislation in the area of alcohol, e.g. the regulation of serving businesses.

-Beverages

-Spirits

-By spirits is meant a liquid made by distillation or other chemical process and that contains alcohol.

-Alcohol

-By alcohol is meant ethyl alcohol.